Krazete/sandy/README.md

 Most assets were taken from the [Azur Lane Wiki](https://azurlane.koumakan.jp/Azur_Lane_Wiki).

-## PWA
+## Progressive Web App (PWA)

 This website is installable on iOS and Android as a standalone app.

 To install, find the "Add to Homescreen" option in your device's browser.

+Installing this PWA will:

+- Make it available offline.
-It looks a lot better without the address bar in the way.
+- Make it look a lot better with the address bar out of the way.

 ## Modes